TLO or All Risk? Do Not Choose the Wrong Car Insurance

 Want all-in-one protection without the hassle of constantly checking the policy, because claims can be submitted digitally via Oona claim page.

-On the other hand, TLO insurance is more practical and cheaper if:
+TLO insurance, on the other hand, may be more practical if:

 After understanding the type of coverage, it's also important to consider the cost.
 Here's official premium data from the Financial Services Authority (OJK) for your consideration.